Officers' trial in Floyd killing enters possible final week

 ST. PAUL, Minn.
 (AP) — The trial of three former Minneapolis police officers charged with violating George Floyd’s civil rights heads into what may be its final week Monday, with the third officer yet to take his turn on the stand.

-Thomas Lane is expected to testify as his attorney presents his case, the last to do so in the nearly month-long proceeding before the federal trial moves to closing arguments and then to the jury.
+Thomas Lane is expected to testify as his attorney presents his case, the last to do so in the nearly monthlong proceeding before the federal trial moves to closing arguments and then to the jury.
+Early Monday, his attorney called two witnesses who knew Lane before he joined the Minneapolis Police Department.

 Lane, Tou Thao and J. Alexander Kueng are charged in federal court with violating Floyd’s constitutional rights when Derek Chauvin pressed his knee into Floyd’s neck for 9 1/2 minutes as the 46-year-old Black man was handcuffed, facedown on the street and pleading for air before going silent.
 Kueng knelt on Floyd’s back, Lane held his legs and Thao kept bystanders back.